gatsbyjs/gatsby/docs/blog/gatsbygram-case-study/index.md

 "[app shell](https://developers.google.com/web/updates/2015/11/app-shell)" when
 loading your site from a service worker.

-A simple layout component might look something like this.
+A small layout component might look something like this.

 ```jsx
 import React from "react";